verb (bets, betting; past and past participle bet or betted)

 - First, I was forced to quit my job, but then I found a way to earn lot's of money by placing bets on the foreign currency markets.

-- 1.2 [with adjective] • informal A candidate or course of action to choose; an option: your best bet is to call a professional exterminatorMore example sentences
+- 1.2 [with adjective] • informal A candidate or option offering a specified likelihood of success: City looked a good bet for victory your best bet is to call the official liquidatorsMore example sentences

 - But as MD of one of the country's major construction companies, MacDonald has to be a good bet to achieve success with these ambitious plans.